xplayer9/springboot/README.md

-# Build up SpringBoot+RESTFul+PostgresSQL in Java
+# SpringBoot RESTFul Web Service and PostgreSQL -- Java Project

 # Environmental Setup
 1. SpringBoot 2.5.9
-2. PostgresSQL 14
+2. PostgreSQL 14
 3. Tomcat 9.0.56 embedded in SpringBoot
 4. Eclipse 2021-12
-5. Restman extension for Chrome
+5. RestMan extension in Chrome brower
-6. Java 8 above
+6. Java 11

 # Advantages of using SpringBoot
 - Fast and easy development
 - Embedded Tomcat server into application
 - No need for the deployment of war files and XML configuration
-- Easy generate dependencies in Spring Initializer
+- Easy to inject dependencies in Spring Initializer

 # Step-By-Step Procedures

-## Step 1: Create Sprint from Spring Intializr
+## Step 1: Create Spring project from Spring Intializr
 Go to the [Spring Initializer](https://start.spring.io/)

-In "Spring Intializr" web page, enter following info
+In "Spring Intializer" web page, enter following info
 - Choose "Maven Project", Language "Java" and Spring Boot version "2.5.9"
 - Group: Keep default, no need to change
 - Artifact: type “userAccount”